 During that period, in late 1985, North Korea brought into operation a small gas-cooled, graphite-moderated, natural-uranium (metal) fuelled "Experimental Power Reactor" of about 25 MWt at Yongbyon, on the west coast 55 km north of Pyongyang.
 It exhibited all the features of a plutonium production reactor for weapons purposes and produced only about 5 MWe.
 North Korea also made substantial progress in the construction of two larger reactors designed on the same principles, a prototype of about 200 MWt (50 MWe) at Yongbyon, and a full-scale version of about 800 MWt (200 MWe) at Taechon, 25 km north of Yongbyon.

-In addition it completed and commissioned a reprocessing plant for the extraction of plutonium from spent reactor fuel.
+In addition it completed and commissioned a reprocessing plant at Yongbyon for the extraction of plutonium from spent reactor fuel.
 That plutonium, if the fuel was only irradiated to a very low burn-up, would have been in a form very suitable for weapons.
+The existence of the plant was revealed by IAEA inspectors.
 Although all these facilities at Yongbyon were to be under safeguards, there was always the risk that at some stage, the DPRK would withdraw from the NPT on some pretext and use the plutonium for weapons.

 One of the first steps in applying NPT safeguards is for the IAEA to verify the initial stocks of uranium and plutonium to ensure that all the nuclear material in the country have been declared for safeguards purposes.
 While undertaking this work in 1992, IAEA inspectors found discrepancies which indicated that the reprocessing plant had been used more often than the DPRK had declared.
 This suggested that the DPRK could have weapons-grade plutonium which it had not declared to the IAEA.
 Information passed to the IAEA by a Member State (as required under the IAEA's Statute) supported that suggestion by indicating that the DPRK had two undeclared waste or other storage sites.